OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 4.1.
 Define a Provisioning Model
 --------------------------------------------------

 Before configuring multi-tenancy and defining the provisioning model of your cloud, we recommend you consult the introduction to the :ref:`OpenNebula Provisioning Model <understand>`.
-In a small installation with a few Hosts, you can skip this guide and use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
-However, for medium and large deployments you will probably want to provide some level of isolation and structure.
+In a small installation with few Hosts, you can use OpenNebula without giving much thought to infrastructure partitioning and provisioning; however, for medium and large deployments you will probably want to provide some level of isolation and structure.

 OpenNebula helps you to define a provisioning model based on two concepts:

 -  **Users and Groups.** OpenNebula features advanced multi-tenancy with powerful :ref:`user and groups management <manage_users>`, implemented through an :ref:`Access Control List <manage_acl>` mechanism that allows for differential role management based on fine-grained permissions that can be applied over any resource.
 The :ref:`resource quota management <quota_auth>` subsystem lets you track and limit the use of computing, storage and networking resources.

 -  **Virtual Data Centers** or :ref:`VDCs <manage_vdcs>` allow you to assign one or more user groups to a pool of physical resources.
-You can also create *logical* pools of resources—which may physically belong to different clusters and zones—and allocate them to user groups.
+You can also create *logical* pools of resources which may physically belong to different clusters and zones, and allocate them to user groups.

 Finally, the :ref:`accounting <accounting>` and :ref:`showback <showback>` modules allow you to visualize and report resource usage data, produce usage reports, and integrate with chargeback and billing platforms.

 4.2.
 Manage Virtual Resources
 --------------------------------------------------

 Now everything is ready for operation.
-OpenNebula provides you with full control to manage virtual resources.
+OpenNebula provides you with full control to manage virtual resources, as outlined below.

--  **Virtual machine image management** that allows you to store disk images in :ref:`catalogs <img_guide>` (termed datastores), that can then be used to define VMs, or be shared with other users.
-The images may be OS installations, persistent datasets or empty data blocks that are created within the datastore.
+-  **Virtual machine image management** allows you to store disk images in :ref:`catalogs <img_guide>` (termed datastores), that can then be used to define VMs, or be shared with other users.
+The images may be OS installations, persistent datasets or empty data blocks created within the datastore.

 -  **Virtual network management** allows you to organize :ref:`Virtual networks <manage_vnets>` in catalogs, as well as to provide means to interconnect virtual machines.
 This type of resource may be defined as IPv4, IPv6, or mixed networks, and may be used to achieve full isolation between virtual networks.
-Networks can be easily interconnected by :ref:`virtual routers <vrouter>`, and may be hardened by dynamic configuration of :ref:`security groups <security_groups>`
+Networks can be easily interconnected by :ref:`virtual routers <vrouter>`, and may be hardened by dynamic configuration of :ref:`security groups <security_groups>`.

 -  **Virtual machine template management** implements a :ref:`template catalog <vm_guide>` that allows you to register :ref:`virtual machine <vm_guide_2>` definitions to be instantiated later as Virtual Machines.